Postsecondary Data Partnership FAQs

 It is an excel file of student-level data displaying one row per student and 50 (and counting) columns of data elements and calculated outcomes.
 The data are derived from PDP course and cohort files, as well as Clearinghouse enrollment and degree data for a deeper dive into key student outcomes across a range of variables.

-We recommend six years in order provide the optimal key performance indicator metrics.
+We recommend six five years in order provide the optimal key performance indicator metrics, but reports can be produced with just 3 years of historical data plus the latest available term/year course and cohort files.

 Please email PDPService@studentclearinghouse.org, if you are interested in participating